quiffman/seiscomp3/src/trunk/apps/processing/scautoloc/descriptions/scautoloc.rst

 receives picks and amplitudes from there, but no results are sent back to the server.
 Log files are written as usual.
 This mode can be used to test new parameter settings before implementation in the real-time system.
-It also provides a simple way to log picks from a real-time system to file.
+It also provides a simple way to log picks from a real-time system to the pick log.

 Offline mode
 ============